Dark matter from an even lighter QCD axion: trapped misalignment: Introduction

 The evolution of the $Z_\N$ axion field and its contribution to the DM relic abundance will be shown to depart drastically from both the standard case and the previously considered mirror world scenarios.
 Due to the peculiar temperature dependence of the $Z_{\N}$ axion potential, the production of DM axions in terms of the misalignment mechanism is modified.
 The scenario results in a novel type of misalignment, with a large value of the misalignment angle.
 In particular, we will show that the relic density is enhanced because the axion field undergoes two stages of oscillations, that are separated by an unavoidable and drastic --non-adiabatic-- modification of the potential.
 The axion field is first \emph{trapped} in the wrong minimum (with $\theta=\pi$), which effectively delays the onset of the true oscillations and thus enhances the DM density.\footnote{While this manuscript was being written, Ref.~\cite{Nakagawa:2020zjr} appeared where a trapping mechanism was used in a different context, i.e.~to {\it reduce} the axion DM abundance.
 Conversely, an alternative enhancement mechanism has also been proposed recently \cite{Alonso:2020com}.} We will call this new production mechanism \emph{trapped misalingment}.
+While an early stage of oscillations has been previously proposed in the literature in order to adiabatically suppress the axionic energy density and/or to solve the isocurvature problem \cite{Linde:1996cx,Fischler:1983sc,Nomura:2015xil,Kawasaki:2017xwt}, our trapped misalingment differs from previous works in that the modification of the potential (from the high temperature large axion mass to the exponentially suppressed zero temperature mass) is strongly non-adiabatic and, when active, always leads to an enhancement of the relic density.
 Note that inflation played a crucial role in previous dynamical setups advocated to drive the initial misalignment to $\pi$~\cite{Co:2018mho,Takahashi:2019pqf,Huang:2020etx}, while our mechanism results directly from temperature effects.

 Furthermore it will be shown that, in some regions of the parameter space, trapped misalignment will automatically source the recently proposed kinetic misalignment mechanism~\cite{Co:2019jts}.
 In the latter, a sizeable initial axion velocity is the source of the axion relic abundance as opposed to the conventionally assumed initial misalignment angle.
 The original kinetic misalignment proposal~\cite{Co:2019jts} required an ad-hoc Peccei Quinn (PQ)-breaking non-renormalizable effective operator suppressed by powers of the Planck mass, $M_{\rm Pl}$.
 In contrast, we will show that the early stage of oscillations in the $Z_\N$ axion framework naturally flows out into kinetic misalignment.